sudipfgcu/Wireshark_Basics/README.md

    *(Tip: Look at the packet list area or bottom status bar.)*

 2. **Identify 3 packets that are potentially suspicious or problematic**
-   *(Hint: Look for the packets in red color.)*

 3. **Which packet number corresponds to the request for `chatgpt.com`?**
-   *(Hint: Same as above – check DNS queries or follow TLS packets related to that domain.)*

 ---